 “He’s great.
 He was an ECAC coach so I had a lot of contact playing against him throughout the years.
 He was at Colgate and I was at Yale.
 Got to play against him and I’m really excited to play for him now.
 We’ve been having a few concept videos, film sessions, even before we got to camp just so we could hit the ground running and he obviously is really great at what he does—Colgate thrived under him, so I’m excited to play for him and not against him.” – Sirens forward, Elle Hartje

-Fargo certainly has made a positive impression with many Sirens players.
-He described why he took the job after spending the last 12 years with Colgate’s women’s hockey program.
+Fargo certainly has made a positive impression with many Sirens players and he described why he wanted to become the first head coach in Sirens’ history.

 “When the position opened up and I had the opportunity to talk to Pascal [Daoust] and learn about his vision here with the Sirens, it became apparent to me that we were really aligned with how we see things and the first filter to me is I want to be around good people that are passionate about what they do and I felt like Pascal and I were really aligned right from our first conversation.
 The other exciting part about being a part of not just this team but the PWHL is the growth path that it’s on and being a fan last year, watching what was done, was an incredible starting point and I’m thrilled to jump on board that rocket ship and be along for the ride because I think we’re just scratching the surface in terms of what women’s professional hockey can be and I’d like to have an impact on that.” – Sirens Head Coach, Greg Fargo